mkhairi/rails-tabler-starter/README.md

 This repo demo: https://tabler.fly.dev/

-Current Main Branch: rails 7 + esbuild
+Current Main Branch: rails 7.1 + esbuild

-This README would normally document whatever steps are necessary to get the application up and running.

-Assume you already have  dev enviroment rails, nodejs, yarn etc.. if not, i recommend you to use asdf version manager. follow install instruction here https://github.com/asdf-vm
+If you already have a development environment set up with Rails, Node.js, Yarn, etc., great!
+If not, I recommend using the ASDF version manager.
+You can find installation instructions at https://github.com/asdf-vm.

 then install plugins ruby nodejs and yarn

 ```
+asdf install
 gem install bundler
 bundle install
 yarn install